-The main change to the horticulture budget between 2016-17 and 2019-20 is a progressive increase in KE and corresponding reduction in R&D expenditure.
+The main change to the horticulture budget between 2016-17 and 2019-20 is an explicit recognition of the crucial intergral part that KE will play in all future technical work.
 There will also be some new expenditure on KE hub development and capacity building activities.